machinateur/android-chrome-tab-transfer/README.md

 # android-chrome-tab-transfer

-A tool to transfer tabs from your android phone to your computer using `adb`.
+A tool to transfer google chrome tabs from your android phone to your computer using `adb`.

 ## Prerequisites